 Secondhand or used furniture can be a great bargain -- unless it brings bedbugs into your home.
 Treatments to remove a bedbug infestation cost an average of $750, according to Cornell University.
 Ideally, it’s best to simply avoid bringing home used furniture, but this is not always practical.
 It’s essential, therefore, to inspect all used furniture items for signs of bedbugs.
-Does this Spark an idea?

 Bring a magnifying glass, flashlight, disposable latex gloves and a credit card or index card to the seller of used furniture.
 Put on the gloves before touching the items.
 If space and the seller permits, move the items for sale over to a flat, pale-colored surface such as a cement floor or sidewalk.
 If bedbugs fall off, they will be easier to see against the pale surface.